metrorailings/OwlBlog/content/posts/week-2-insights.md

 By finally running the ball through light boxes, exposing weakly-defended flats, and incorporating some clever play fakes, the Eagles were able to end a drive with a touchdown.

+The right side of the Philly offensive line seems to be a major liability.

+It took until 3:06 into the 2nd quarter, but Jared Goff finally registered an incomplete pass.

 ***

 ## Patriots @ Seahawks